Loving You Has Made Me Bananas

 "Loving You Has Made Me Bananas" is a 1968 hit novelty song composed and performed by Guy Marks.
-It parodies big band broadcasts of the era with absurd lyrics.
+It parodies broadcasts of the big band era with absurdist and nonsensical lyrics.

 It was first released in 1968 on ABC Records as a single with "Forgive Me My Love" on the B-side, some two years after "Winchester Cathedral" had triggered a revival of this musical form that had fallen out of fashion in the 1950s.
 It was also released in a stereo LP in 1968 (ABC Records ABCS-648) with additional legitimate 1930s and 1940s hits sung in the same style ("Object of My Affection", "Painted Tainted Rose", "Ti-Pi-Tin", "This Is Forever", "Amapola", "Postage Machine", "Careless", "Little Shoemaker", "Forgive Me My Love" and "Little Sir Echo").
+It reached #53 in Canada.

 The single was re-released in 1978, reaching No. 25 in the UK Singles Chart.

+The UK chart showing led to an appearance by Marks on Top of the Pops in May 1978.
+Two out of the three backing singers accidentally sang "Your father had the shopfitter blues", while the other one correctly sang "Your father had the shipfitter blues."